dandm1986/Import_Data_Plugin_ONLYOFFICE/README.md

 - Open the plugin within the spreadheet editor.
 - You can create and edit as many queries as you need.
 - The queries are saved in the local storage so once you set all the necessary queries you can then easily request data from the external spreadsheets just by pushing the `Execute` plugin button.
-The plugin would make all the necessay request to the server and update the imported data within the target cells.
+The plugin would make all the necessary requests to the server and update the imported data within the target cells.

 ## Creating a new query